 The thing is I didn’t expect it to knock out the basic Gascon but damnnnn the ripe plus the ripe plus superb levels that are not...see/breathe/chemical through.
-Very pretty to look at and there’s more than meets the eye. — 9 months ago
+Very pretty to look at and there’s more than meets the eye. — a year ago

 I had it at Covell.
 I ended up accidentally buying the same at thanksgiving in St. Louis.
 And now I’m back at Covell drinking it because it stands well in many ways: it has a refreshing nature—some sort of herbal underbelly to it berry cassis fun.
 So far my top cahors pick but there’s more to be tried... — 10 months ago